 The Netherlands offers international job seekers endless possibilities and has plenty to offer foreign students as well.
-Despite the lingering worldwide economic crisis, the country still has a relatively low unemployment rate, and is a comparatively large economic player, with its two international mainports and its longstanding tradition as a nation of trade.
+Despite the lingering worldwide economic crisis, the country still has a relatively low unemployment rate.
+It is a large economic player, with its two international mainports and its longstanding tradition as a nation of trade.
 It also has a strong educational system and great internship arrangements.
-Below you will find information on the labor market of this small country with its international and impressively diverse job market.
+Below you will find information on the labor market of this small country.

 THE DUTCH WORKFORCE

-The Dutch unemployment rate is one of the lowest in the EU and is considered moderately low on a worldwide scale, which is quite remarkable given the recent worldwide economic downturn and its effect on the Dutch market, which historically relies on international trade.
+The Dutch unemployment rate is one of the lowest in the EU.
+It is also considered moderately low on a universal scale.
+This is quite remarkable, given the effect that the recent worldwide economic downturn has had on the Dutch market, which historically relies on international trade.

-On the bright side, the Dutch labor market seems to have recuperated and the outlook for the employment sector is rather positive.
+Following the economic crises, the Dutch labor market seemed to recuperate and now the outlook for the employment sector is rather positive.
 Figures for 2014 and 2015 indicate a general downturn in unemployment, while labor participation has gone up.
 Youth unemployment in the Netherlands has also gone down and is currently below EU average.
-Overall, the number of job vacancies has significantly increased across many sectors compared to previous years, which will be discussed in the next section.
+Overall, the number of job vacancies has significantly increased across many sectors compared to previous years.
+This will be discussed further in the next section.

-In terms of number of jobs, the commercial service sector remains the strongest in the Netherlands, and has been for several years, closely followed by the health care and manufacturing industries.
-Also science & engineering are showing growth as they search for international and capable workers in areas such as water management, green and renewable energy, as well as logistics.
+In terms of numbers of jobs, the commercial service sector has been the strongest for several years, and it still is today.
+It is closely followed by the health care and manufacturing industries.
+Science & engineering are showing growth as they search for international and capable workers.
+This is taking place in areas like: water management, green and renewable energy and logistics.

 DUTCH EMPLOYMENT LAW

-As many of you will not have moved to the Netherlands on an expat contract governed by your home country laws, the rules that apply to those employed directly by a Dutch employer can be of great importance to you.
-Even expatriates, whose contract explicitly states that a foreign law applies to the employment relationship, will find that they are subject to mandatory rules of Dutch employment law and/or Dutch rules of public order by means of binding allocation rules of international private law.
+Many of you will not have moved to the Netherlands on an expat contract.
+Therefore, it is important for you to be familiar with the rules that apply to you as an employee of a Dutch company.
+Even expatriates, whose contracts explicitly state that a foreign law applies to the employment relationship, will find that they are subject to mandatory rules of Dutch employment law.
+Dutch rules of public order, by means of binding allocation rules of international private law, might even apply to them as well.
 For this reason, we include an overview of the main issues contained in this law: